velyo/aspnet-markdown/README.md

 # ASP.NET Markdown

-ASP.NET Markdown control to embed and render markdown content in an ASP.NET web forms application.
+ASP.NET Markdown control to embed and render markdown content in ASP.NET web forms application.
 The control has built-in simple configurable architecture to provide and easy way to change and configure the markdown engine and markdown resource loading.

 ## Features